 - Conducting research or performing creative activities towards the completion of their doctoral degree

 - Preparing materials for submission to funding agencies and foundations

 The following program requirements must be met by the graduate program, faculty member, and/or graduate student during the funding year(s).

 - The incoming Nevada DRIVE scholar must submit an individual development plan (IDP) by the end of Fall 2023 (for Fall 2023 admits) or the end of Fall 2024 (for Fall 2024 admits).

 - If appropriate, the incoming Nevada DRIVE scholar must apply to the NSF GAIN Scholars Program (refer to NSF GAIN Scholars webpage for eligibility)

 All Nevada DRIVE Scholars

-- The Nevada DRIVE Scholar must attend a mandatory orientation session at beginning of Fall 2021 or Fall 2022 semesters, as appropriate.
+- The Nevada DRIVE Scholar must attend a mandatory orientation session at the beginning of Fall 2023 or Fall 2024 semesters, as appropriate.

 - The graduate program must assign a peer mentor to the Nevada DRIVE Scholar.
 The peer mentor should be an established doctoral student in the Nevada DRIVE Scholar’s graduate program.

 - The Nevada DRIVE Scholar must attend structured seminars and professional development modules to investigate and prepare for careers.